gadmiraal/Generative-AI-for-bio-molecule-design-notes/ML related/Ideas.md

 - Atom-by-atom with a transformer model to generate ligands from sequence
 - Protein ensemble is a fairly large unexplored part of research
 - Diffusion is good for dynamicity of structures
+- Atom-by-atom and 3Di representation of protein and diffuse using a transformer
+	- How do you add noise to the atom-by-atom representation
+- Building on existing language/diffusion models could be advantageous
 ### More fleshed out ideas
 #### Idea 1
 Use a pretrained GPT like architecture and fine tune it on the all atom representation and use it to do sequence and structure prediction